kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 * Total combined number of attributes and capacity in a ResourceSlice is 4096 (so with the maximum number of devices, there can be 32 per device).
 * Total number of counters is 256.
 * Total number of consumed counters is 2048 (so with the maximum number of devices, there can be 16 per device).
+* Total number of counter sets is 32.
+* Total number of device mixins is 128 (same as max number of devices).
+* Total number of counter set mixins is 32 (same as max number of counter sets).
+* Total number of device counter consumption mixins is 128.

 We will still enforce some per-field limits:
+* The number of mixins that can be referenced from each device or counter set is 8.
-* The number of mixins that can be referenced from each device, counter set or device counter consumption is 8.
+* The number of mixins that can be referenced from each device counter consumption is 4.
 * The number of taints per device is 4.
+* The number of device counter consumptions per device is 4.
+This means that each device can only consume counters from a maximum of 4 different counter sets.

 We will also enforce one limit on the flattened device:
 * The combined number of attributes and capacities for a single device can not exceed 32.
 We do this